Back in 2013, I started this blog based on Jekyll. A static generated site, hosted on GitHub pages. It did its job good and was ok to work with.

 Proof of concept done, project done and finally having some free time again, it was time to make my site fast again.
 Not that a Vue.js can't be fast, but nothing beats a static generated site.
 This time I choose Hugo, mainly for its speed.

 I always skipped static site generators because I couldn't use it to queue blog posts.
-That's were GitHub Actions come in.
+That's where GitHub Actions come in.
 It has support for cron jobs.
 So basically you can trigger new builds each morning.
-When you set a blog post to a future date it won't be visible until that day the cron job was triggered.
+When you set a blog post to a future date, it won't be visible until that day the cron job was triggered.